 How much am I supposed to bleed?

 Everyone is different.
 Some people have heavy periods, while some only bleed a little.
-The average woman only releases about 2-3 tablespoons of blood every period.
+On average uterus only releases about 2-3 tablespoons of blood every period.
 Sometimes, your period may be heavier at first and get lighter towards the end.
 If you have a heavy flow that soaks through your pad every hour for several hours, you should see a doctor.

 How often will I get my period?